Domain takedowns guide

 Section titled “Submitting a request”

-Takedown requests can be initiated directly from Lookup results or Alerts.
-When viewing suspicious domains, click the Takedown button to open the request form.
+Takedown requests can start from Lookup results or Alerts.
+When viewing suspicious domains, choose Takedown to open the request form.

 Request form fields